 They aid investors to see the viability of your company.

-The 10 key elements of a business plan
+What are the 10 critical elements of a business plan?

-Effective business plans must contain several key elements that determine the steps you need to take to achieve your small business goals.
-The key elements of a business plan are the following:
+Effective business plans must contain several key elements that determine the steps you need to take to achieve your small business goals, so make sure that your business plan includes the components we will describe in the following sections:

 1. Executive summary